 Our work ties to gang scheduling, implicit co-scheduling, real-time schedulers, and feedback control real-time scheduling.
-As far as we aware, we are the first to develop real-time techniques for scheduling parallel applications that provide performance isolation and control.
+As far as we aware, we are the first to develop realtime techniques for scheduling parallel applications that provide performance isolation and control.
 We also differ from these areas in that we show how external control of resource use (by a cluster administrator, for example) can be achieved while maintaining commensurate application execution rates.
 That is, we can reconcile administrator and user concerns.

-The goal of gang scheduling [18, 8] is to "fix" the blocking problems produced by blindly using time-sharing local node schedulers.
-The core idea is to make fine-grain scheduling decisions collectively over the whole cluster.
-For example, one might have all of an application's threads be scheduled at identical times on the different nodes, thus giving many of the benefits of space-sharing, while still permitting multiple applications to execute together to drive up utilization, and thus allowing jobs into the system faster.
+The core idea of gang scheduling [10, 21] is to make finegrain (time-sharing) scheduling decisions collectively over the whole cluster.
 In essence, this provides the performance isolation we seek, while performance control depends on scheduler model.
-However, gang scheduling has significant costs in terms of the communication necessary to keep the node schedulers synchronized, a problem that is exacerbated by finer grain parallelism and higher latency communication [10].
-In addition, the code to simultaneously schedule all tasks of each gang can be quite complex, requiring elaborate bookkeeping and global system knowledge [22].
+However, gang scheduling has significant costs in terms of the communication necessary to keep the node schedulers synchronized, a problem that is exacerbated by finer grain parallelism and higher latency communication [11].
+In addition, the code to simultaneously schedule all tasks of each gang can be quite complex, requiring elaborate bookkeeping and global system knowledge [26].

-Implicit co-scheduling [1] attempts to achieve many of the benefits of gang scheduling without scheduler-specific communication.
-The basic idea is to use communication irregularities, such as blocked sends or receives, to infer the likely state of the remote, uncoupled scheduler, and then adjust the local scheduler's policies to compensate.
+Implicit co-scheduling [1] can achieve many of the benefits of gang scheduling without scheduler-specific communication.
+It uses communication irregularities, such as blocked sends or receives, to infer the likely state of the remote, uncoupled scheduler, and then adjusts the local scheduler's policies to compensate.
 This is quite a powerful idea, but it does have weaknesses.
-In addition to the complexity inherent in inference and adapting the local communication schedule, the approach also doesn't really provide a straightforward way to control effective application execution rate, response time, or resource usage.
+In addition to the complexity inherent in inference and adapting the local communication schedule, the approach also doesn't really provide a straightforward way to control effective application execution rate, or resource usage.

-The feedback control real-time scheduling project at the University of Virginia [15, 20, 14, 16] had a direct influence on our thinking.
+The feedback control real-time scheduling project at the University of Virginia [17-19, 24] had a direct influence on our thinking.
 In that work, concepts from feedback control theory were used to develop resource scheduling algorithms to give quality of service guarantees in unpredictable environments to applications such as online trading, agile manufacturing, and web servers.
-In contrast, we are using concepts from feedback control theory to manage a tightly controlled environment, targeting parallel applications with collective communication.
+In contrast, we use feedback control theory concepts to manage a tightly controlled environment, targeting parallel applications with collective communication.

-Feedback-based control was also used to provide CPU reservations to application threads running on single machine based on measurements of their progress [21], and for dynamic database provisioning for web servers [9].
-There are a wide range of implementations of periodic real-time schedulers, for example [2, 17], including numerous kernel extensions for Linux, for example [7, 19].
+Feedback-based control was also used to provide CPU reservations to application threads running on a single machine based on progress measurements [25], for controlling coarse-grained CPU utilization in a simulated virtual server [32], for dynamic database provisioning for web servers [2], and to enforce web server CPU entitlements to control response time [16].

+There are a wide range of implementations of periodic real-time schedulers, for example [3, 20], including numerous kernel extensions for Linux, for example [9, 23].
+Fig. 1 Structure of global control